-The need for kind, caring respiratory therapists and healthcare professionals is continuing to grow.
-Today, the National Heart, Lung and Blood Institute estimates there are 12 million patients suffering from undiagnosed chronic obstructive pulmonary disease (COPD), as well as 12 million diagnosed patients.
+The need for kind, caring respiratory therapists and healthcare professionals are continuing to grow.
+Today, the National Heart, Lung and Blood Institute estimates there are 12 million patients suffering from an undiagnosed chronic obstructive pulmonary disease (COPD), as well as 12 million diagnosed patients.

 Respiratory therapists work with patients to care for diseases related to the lungs and respiratory system, most notably with those suffering from COPD.
 Respiratory therapists can work in clinical settings, hospitals, hospices or even home-based care situations.